adeck/personal-provisioning/ansible/monitor/README.md

             # You will need to enter this password into your browser later.
             elastic: I am a bad password.

 Nearly there!
-All that's left now is to run the playbook by running:
+All that's left now is to run the playbook with this command:

     # you will need to unlock the vault using the password you entered on the commandline when you created the vault
     ansible-playbook -i inventory.yaml --vault-id $CUR_ENV@prompt monitor.yaml